-If music is your delight, the annual Fishguard International Music Festival runs from 21st July to 2nd August with a programme of predominantly classical music events staged at a variety of venues in and around Fishguard and other towns and villages across North Pembrokeshire.
-Get full details > Here
+For the musically-minded, the annual Fishguard International Music Festival runs from 20th July to 2nd August with a programme of predominantly classical music events staged at a variety of venues in and around Fishguard and other towns and villages across North Pembrokeshire.
+Full details are on their website.

 Cardigan River and Food Festival

-Taking place on Saturday 6th August, the Cardigan River and Food Festival is a celebration of the quality and diversity of the local independent food producers here in West Wales.
-Make the most of our growing reputation as a foodie destination and enjoy an array of food, drink and award winning produce to eat and buy.
+Taking place on Saturday 17th August, the Cardigan River and Food Festival is a celebration of the quality and diversity of the local independent food producers here in West Wales.
+Make the most of our growing reputation as a foodie destination and enjoy an array of food, drink, and award-winning produce to eat and buy.

 Local Food Markets

-Part of a great holiday is enjoying great food, and we have plenty of choice locally to delight you.
+Part of a great holiday is enjoying great food, and we have plenty of choices locally to explore.
 Three of our favourites are the local Producers’ Markets, offering local meats, fish, cakes and breads, cheeses, preserves, eggs, vegetables, honey and more!

-St Dogmaels Local Producers Market (the closest one to us) takes place every Tuesday morning between 9am and 1pm, and is located at the Coach House Visitor Centre – which also has a small museum, gallery and shop – between the gorgeous Medieval Abbey Ruins and the working Watermill.
-Much to our delight, they won the Best Market Category in the whole of the UK for BBC Radio 4’s Food and Farming Awards 2016.
-So…get there early to get the full choice of all the goodies the stallholders sell there!
+The award-winning St Dogmaels Local Producers Market (the closest market to us) takes place every Tuesday morning between 9 am and 1 pm, and is located at the Coach House Visitor Centre – which also has a small museum, gallery, and shop – between the gorgeous Medieval Abbey Ruins and the working Watermill.

-Newport Street Market takes place on Mondays between 9am and 1pm – perfect to pop along to for provisions before heading to Newport beach.
+Newport Street Market takes place on Mondays between 9 am and 1 pm – perfect to pop along for provisions before heading to Newport beach.

-Cardigan Guildhall Market is a permanent market with over 50 stalls over 2 floors of the Grade II listed Guildhall building.
-The array of different stalls include foods, crafts, clothes, antiques and collectables, crafts and much more!
+Cardigan Guildhall Market is a permanent market with over 50 stalls over two floors of the Grade II listed Guildhall building.
+The array of different stalls include foods, crafts, clothes, antiques and collectables, crafts, and more.

 Local Agricultural Shows

-Part of our rural heritage here in West Wales includes a long tradition of the ‘annual show’ – although we are fortunate to have three great shows near us during the summer months – all with a slightly different character.
+Part of our rural heritage here in West Wales includes a long tradition of the ‘annual show,’ and we are fortunate to have three great shows near us during the summer months, all with a slightly different character.

-They all celebrate our longstanding agricultural culture with an array of different events and displays including farm livestock judging, show jumping and in-hand horse showing, the local hunt, sheep shearing, gun dog displays, sheepdog challenges, dog shows, birds of prey displays, vintage tractors, cookery and country crafts, flowers and horticulture, live dance performances, Food Halls, fairground rides, shopping opportunities….and much more!
+They all celebrate our longstanding agricultural culture with an array of different events and displays.
+This includes farm livestock judging, show jumping and in-hand horse showing, the local hunt, sheep shearing, gun dog displays, sheepdog challenges, dog shows, birds of prey displays, vintage tractors, cookery and country crafts, flowers and horticulture, live dance performances, Food Halls, fairground rides, shopping opportunities….and much more!

-Cardigan County Show takes place on 27th July.
-Get full details > Here
+Cardigan County Show takes place on 3rd August http://cardigancountyshow.org.uk/

-Nevern Show (small but perfectly formed) is on the 10th of August.
-Get full details > Here
+Nevern Show (small but perfectly formed) is on the 7th of August http://www.nevernshow.org.uk/

-Pembrokeshire County Show prides itself on being the largest 3-day Agricultural County Show in Wales, and takes place on the 16th-18th August.
-Get full details > Here
+Pembrokeshire County Show prides itself on being the largest 3-day Agricultural County Show in Wales and takes place on the 13th – 15th August. http://www.pembsshow.org/

 Shakespeare In The Abbey

 Soak up some of the great bard’s wit in the unique setting of the ruins of St Dogmael’s Abbey as dusk falls and the stars come out.
-The Abbey Shakespeare Players will be performing the popular comedy Twelfth Night this year, as they return to the Abbey for their 30th production.
-Perfomances are taking place on 3rd – 6th August.
-This is an outdoor production so wrap up warmly!
-Get full details > Here
+The Abbey Shakespeare Players will be performing The Merry Wives of Windsor this year, as they return to the Abbey for their 32nd annual outdoor production.
+Performances are taking place on 7th – 10th August, and you can get more details on their website.

 These are just some of the highlights that we’ve picked out for you.
 In addition to all this there are MANY more places to visit, and things to do, including Folly Farm Adventure Park & Zoo, Heatherton World of Activities, boat trips to Skomer Island, dolphin and sea-life spotting boat trips, coasteering, kayaking, horse riding…plus lots more.

-Also there are all the facilities and activities onsite here at Croft Farm & Celtic Cottages for you to enjoy too – including the daily farm animal feeding and egg collecting, the Big Play Barn with Pets’ Corner, adventure playground, soft-play area, heated indoor swimming pool, sauna and gym!
+And that’s in addition to enjoying all the facilities and activities onsite here at Croft Farm & Celtic Cottages too, including the daily farm animal feeding and egg collecting, the Big Play Barn with Pets’ Corner, adventure playground, soft-play area, heated indoor swimming pool, sauna, and gym!